THEATRE

 Presented by THE RABBLE & Melbourne Fringe Festival

-The Edge Theatre, Fed Square.
+Sunday 5th October 2025 The Edge Theatre, Fed Square.

-THE RABBLE are seeking people who would like to be part of our new durational event UNWOMAN (the protest) as part of Melbourne Fringe Festival at Fed Square.
+A new durational event UNWOMAN (the protest) as part of Melbourne Fringe Festival at Fed Square.

-We invite you to be one of hundreds of participants who come and share a short testimony about your experiences of birth, pregnancy, fertility, miscarriage, abortion and parenting.
+Be one of hundreds of participants who come and share a short testimony about your experiences of birth, pregnancy, fertility, miscarriage, abortion and parenting.

-We are looking for people with all kinds of experiences.
+For people with all kinds of experiences.
 Those with children and without.
 Those who wanted them and couldn’t.
 Those who didn’t want them.
 Those who forgot.
 Those with difficult stories, joyful stories, funny stories and those with stories of grief.

 Co-creators / Kate Davis and Emma Valente